If you’ve been hanging out here at all – you’ve heard of the Beast Bowl.

 Check out all of our current beast bowls on the blog.

-Leave us a comment below and let us know what your favorite Beast Bowl is.
-Or do you have a Beast Bowl idea you would like to see us build.
-If we can build it and feature on the blog we will be sure to give you a shout out.
+Leave us a comment below and let us know, what your favorite Beast Bowl is.
+Or do you have a Beast Bowl idea you would like to see us build?
+If we do create it and feature on the blog, we will be sure to give you a shout out.